j0sh3rs/cfaccess-proxy/SECURITY.md

 ## Reporting a Vulnerability

-If you catch a vulnerability here, please open an issue!
+If you catch a vulnerability here, please open an issue with the `security` label!

 This is my first golang project, so input and help is welcomed!